CycloneDX/cdxgen/README.md

 For `dotnet` and `dotnet-framework`, SBOM could include components without a version number.
 Often, these components begin with the prefix `System.`.

-Global Assembly Cache (GAC) dependencies must be made available in the build output of the project for version detection.
+Global Assembly Cache (GAC) dependencies (System Runtime dependencies) must be made available in the build output of the project for version detection.
 A simple way to have the dotnet build copy the GAC dependencies into the build directory is to place the file `Directory.Build.props` into the root of the project and ensure the contents include the following:

 ```
 <Project xmlns="http://schemas.microsoft.com/developer/msbuild/2003">